Ecommerce Website Security: How to Best Protect Your Website from Cyber Attacks

 5 Common Ecommerce Security Threats

 Hackers can use many tricks and schemes to threaten your ecommerce business and your customers’ accounts and data.
-The best way to protect your customers is to take a proactive approach and install anti-virus software, use an SSL certificate, regularly scan your website, and, most importantly, implement a security policy and train your employees to recognize and monitor threats.
+To protect your shoppers, it’s essential to take a proactive approach, including installing anti-virus software, using an SSL certificate, regularly scanning your website, and, most importantly, implementing a comprehensive security policy and training your employees to recognize and monitor potential threats.

 1. Phishing